empyriumz/Supervised-learning-of-Many-Body-Localization/README.md

 The example Hamiltonian is taken from this [paper](https://link.aps.org/doi/10.1103/PhysRevB.100.235144), where the system is in MBL phase when the interaction is weak (J/t<<1) and in ETH phase otherwise.

+---
+The strategy for establishing the phase diagram as a function of interaction strength j is:
+* first train the model (a binary classifier) using the data deep in the two phases
+* evaluate the model using different j to see its accurary
+* the phase boundary happens where the classifier fails

 ## Requirement
 Python 3.5+